gleizernicole/projetch200/periodictable/src/README.md

 ### The problem

 In the third semester of the Chemistry bachelor at EPFL students are required to take a course on the chemistry of s and p block elements of the periodic table.
+Existing resources are limited and fragmented.

+### Our solution

+We created an interactive periodic table to help learn details more effectively, group useful information, and practice with either free response or multiple choice quizzes.

 ---